Photo Credit: Jenny Loew

 “Because it looks as if you’re going to grind your teeth to dust.”

 After glancing again at Charles, Jasper said, “I think you’ve had your fun leading me around by the nose.
 But as soon as this audition is over”—he whispered—“and it almost is, then it’s my turn.”

 PLEASE NOTE: This title is available in TWO editions.
-The mainstream edition with virtually no explicit content.
-And the "Writer's Cut" edition, which contains graphic sexual content.
+The mainstream edition has allusions to explicit sexual content while the "Writer's Cut" edition contains graphic sexual content.
 If detailed descriptions of bondage, discipline, consensual power exchange, and sex offend you, please consider purchasing the mainstream edition of this story.
 Thank you.